-We’ve been on this trip, so we know it’s an excellent one – you even get a choice of endings – Los Angeles, San Diego or Phoenix!
+We’ve been on this California road trip, so we know it’s an excellent one!
+You even get a choice of endings – Los Angeles, San Diego or Phoenix!

 Days 1-3 – Start with three nights in the beautiful ‘City by the Bay’ – San Francisco

 Our must-do experience in San Francisco is visiting the infamous former prison island Alcatraz.
-Once home to some of America’s most notorious criminals, the federal penitentiary was open from 1934 to 1963 and housed infamous inmates, like Al “Scarface” Capone, “Machine Gun Kelly” and the “Birdman”.
+Once home to some of America’s most notorious criminals, the federal penitentiary was open from 1934 to 1963 and housed infamous inmates such as Al “Scarface” Capone, “Machine Gun Kelly” and the “Birdman”.

-Tip: if you visit Alcatraz during your stay in San Francisco, book tickets well in advance, particularly for the peak summer months.
+Tip: if you visit Alcatraz during your stay in San Francisco make sure to book tickets well in advance – particularly during the peak summer months.

 Day 4 – To Monterey!

 Leaving San Francisco, take route US-1 South which will lead you along the beautiful scenic coastal areas of the Pacific Ocean.